Fried Chicken is Awesome

 I am a relatively normal Australian male in my late forties.
 I did normal life stuff and still failed to find traction and my place in the madness.
 I met an Irish lass in Sydney, followed her to Ireland, got married, had children, built the big house, and created the picture-perfect life.
 It all then imploded spectacularly.
 Not because of infidelity, simply because of who we were and what we were conditioned to believe was important.

-In trying to rationalise it all, I explored the classic and popular ways to self-help.
+In trying to rationalize it all, I explored the classic and popular ways to self-help.
 I changed careers so I could devote more time to learning about how things should work.
 I coached, I got coached and I engaged in therapy.
 I gave attention to understanding how I could get closer to the “right place to start from”.
 Eventually I got there, but it wasn’t the place I expected to be when I started.

 I have coached and mentored dozens of professionals, managers and leaders.
 I have also facilitated group learning and problem solving across the globe.
 I have a Master’s in business administration, and I am an accredited practitioner with the European Mentoring and Coaching Council (EMCC).